devopsirc/telus-flaky-job-failures-prioritization/README.md

 We recommend running the experiment using the already labeled dataset for faster execution.
 To do so, simply copy and run the following command depending on your installation choice.

-To further test the labeling processing on a clean dataset (which might take a while ~ 30 min), simply change the `labeled_jobs.csv` with the `jobs.csv` in the command.
+To further test the labeling processing on a clean dataset (which might take a while ~ 25 min on our Ubuntu 22.04 RAM 16GB Dual Core i7 2.80GHz), simply change `labeled_jobs.csv` with `jobs.csv` in the command.

 Using the Docker Image